BladeRunnerJS/brjs-site/docs/use/create_app.md

 permalink: /docs/use/create_app/
 ---

-The first stage in building an application with BladeRunnerJS (BRJS) is to create the structure for an application
+The first stage in building an application with BladeRunnerJS (BRJS) is to scaffold the skeleton (default structure) for an application

 There are two ways to create an app